Frutiger (typeface): History

 Some years later, Frutiger was commissioned to develop a typeface for Roissy Airport.
 Frutiger had earlier created an alphabet inspired by Univers and Peignot for Paris Orly Airport, but found the experience a failure due to lack of control and the insistence that all text be in capitals only.
 As a result, he proposed a modified version of Concorde, refining it following research into legibility.
 The Roissy typeface was completed in 1972.
 Impressed by the quality of the Roissy airport signage, the typographical director of the Mergenthaler Linotype Company approached Frutiger in 1974 to turn it into a typeface for print.

 In designing the typeface's predecessors Concorde and Roissy, Frutiger's goal had been to create a sans-serif typeface with the rationality and cleanliness of Univers but the organic and proportional aspects of Gill Sans.
-According to Frutiger, "What was important, was total clarity – I would even call it nudity – an absence of any kind of artistic addition."
+According to Frutiger, "What was important, was total clarity – [he] would even call it nudity – an absence of any kind of artistic addition."
 Designing Frutiger as a print version of Roissy, this principle resulted in a distinctive and legible typeface.
 The letter properties originally suited to the needs of Charles de Gaulle: a modern appearance and legibility at various angles, sizes, and distances.
 Ascenders and descenders are very prominent, and apertures are wide to easily distinguish letters from one another.
+While the open apertures of the lowercase letters a, c, e and s are testament to the humanist design, other characters are more similar in proportion to grotesque and neo-grotesque types like Frutiger's own Univers.
 Improvements on Roissy included better spacing.